adalal80/Gravity/_posts/2016-11-08-KMeansPCAAirport.md

 Using the features listed in the previous sections, PCA was performed using Robust Scalar to scale the data.
 From the Explained Variance Ratio, the number of components/features will be set to 2.

-Explained Variance Ratio
+Explained Variance Ratio:

 ![Explained_Var_ratio](https://github.com/adalal80/adalal80.github.io/blob/master/images/Project7/ExplainedVarianceRatio.png?raw=true)

-Using Distortion
+Using Distortion (Inertia):

 ![Distortion](https://github.com/adalal80/adalal80.github.io/blob/master/images/Project7/Distortion_Kmeans.png?raw=true)

 Using numer of components = 2, the KMeans++ cluster model gives the following clusters: